 The First Opal I Ever Saw

-The next time I encountered opals was when I was about 30 years of age.
-I was staying with a friend who was an expert opal triplet cutter.
+The next time I encountered opals was when I was about 26 years of age, when, as a travelling missionary, my wife and i visited the small opal mining town of Yowah, western Queensland. a couple of years later, I was staying with a friend in South Australia, who was an expert opal triplet cutter.
 This time I looked at them through different eyes.

 My First Try At Selling Opal